Computers are playing an increasing role in the car repair industry. Learn more about what impact of computers in car repair industry.

 Your Car is Getting Smarter

-First and foremost, all this new tech in the auto industry means that car repair shops have immediate access to information.
+First and foremost, all this new tech in the auto industry means that car repair and maintenance shops have immediate access to information.
 Digital inspections, alongside info from the OEM (original equipment manufacturer), helps technicians get to the bottom of things, and also improves customer communication.

 Your vehicle is getting smarter, so your car repair shop needs to stay current with the latest tech trends and tools.
 The electronics in your vehicle, that system of wires and software, is referred to as the Controller Area Network, or CAN, for short.
 Prior to the Digital Age, cars just had electrical systems, but times have changed.
 Beneath the surface, our vehicles have become increasingly more complex.